2-Chloropyridine

-2-Chloropyridine is an organohalide with the formula C5H4ClN.
+2-Chloropyridine is an aryl chloride with the formula C5H4ClN.
 It is a colorless liquid that is mainly used to generate fungicides and insecticides in industry.
 It also serves to generate antihistamines and antiarrythymics for pharmaceutical purposes.
+It is one of three isomers of chloropyridine.

 Preparation

-2-Choropyridine is produced by direct reaction of pyridine with chlorine.
+2-Chloropyridine is produced by direct reaction of pyridine with chlorine.
 The initially formed 2-chloropyridine reacts further to give 2,6-dichloropyridine.

 Alternatively, 2-chloropyridines can be conveniently synthesized in high yields from pyridine-N-oxides.

-2-Choropyridine was originally prepared by the chlorination of 2-hydroxypyridine with phosphoryl chloride.
+2-Chloropyridine was originally prepared by the chlorination of 2-hydroxypyridine with phosphoryl chloride.

 Main reactions and applications

-2-Chloropyridine reacts with nucleophiles to generate pyridine derivatives substituted at the second and fourth carbons on the heterocycle.
-Therefore, many reactions using 2-chloropyridine generate mixtures of products which require further workup to isolate the desired isomer.
+2-Chloropyridine undergoes substitution at the C-Cl bond.
+Some reactions using 2-chloropyridine generate mixtures of products.

 Some commercial products include pyrithione, pyripropoxyfen, chlorphenamine, and disopyramide.
 In these conversions, chloride is displaced.
 Pyrithione, the conjugate base of 2-mercaptopyridine-N-oxide, is a fungicide found in some shampoos.
 Oxidation 2-chloropyridine gives 2-chloropyridine-N-oxide.
 The antihistamine pheniramine may be generated via the reaction of phenylacetonitrile with 2-chloropyridine in the presence of a base.